EnergyInnovation/eps-docs/docs/online-model-tutorial.md

 ![Energy Policy Solutions logo](/img/online-model-tutorial-LogoPolicySolutions.png)

-Clicking on the "Energy Policy Solutions" logo on the left side of the header bar will open a browser tab showing the landing page for the regional EPS deployment you are using.
+Clicking on the "Energy Policy Solutions" logo on the left side of the header bar will open a browser tab showing the home page for the regional EPS deployment you are using.

 ![Energy Innovation logo](/img/online-model-tutorial-LogoEI.png)